Media Mix Modeling (MMM) And Estimating KPIs in the Face of SKAN Limitations

 Estimates will vary greatly depending on each case, and calculations should be tailored to specific scenarios or in-app events.
 That’s where expertise meets data, and all variables should be considered.
 Estimations should factor in lengths of free trials, cohort analysis with different timeframes, audience segmentation, etc.

-Advantages and Disadvantages of Standard Media Mix Modeling
+Advantages and Disadvantages of Standard Media Mix Marketing

 - Data-driven insights: it provides valuable insights into the effectiveness of different media channels by analyzing historical data.
 Marketers can make data-driven decisions about budget allocation and media planning, optimizing their strategies for better results.